The Thing (2011 film)

-The Thing is a 2011 science fiction horror film directed by Matthijs van Heijningen Jr., written by Eric Heisserer, and starring Mary Elizabeth Winstead, Joel Edgerton, Ulrich Thomsen, Adewale Akinnuoye-Agbaje, and Eric Christian Olsen.

-It is a direct prequel to the 1982 film of the same name by John Carpenter, which was an adaptation of the 1938 novella Who Goes There? by John W. Campbell.
-It tells the story of a team of scientists at a Norwegian Antarctic research station who discover a parasitic alien buried deep in the ice, realising too late that it is still alive.
+The Thing is a 2011 American science fiction horror film serving as a direct prequel to John Carpenter's 1982 film, which was an adaptation of the 1938 novella Who Goes There? by John W. Campbell.
+Directed by Matthijs van Heijningen Jr. and written by Eric Heisserer, it stars an ensemble cast led by Mary Elizabeth Winstead, Joel Edgerton, Ulrich Thomsen, Adewale Akinnuoye-Agbaje, and Eric Christian Olsen.
+It tells the story of the Norwegian team of scientists at a Norwegian Antarctic research station who discover a parasitic alien buried deep in the ice, realizing too late that it is still alive.

 The Thing premiered on October 10, 2011, and was released on October 14, 2011.
 The film was a box-office bomb, grossing only $31.5 million worldwide on a budget of $38 million, and received mixed reviews from critics.

 Plot

 In the winter of 1982, members of the Norwegian research station "Thule" discover an alien spacecraft and a nearby alien body buried in the Antarctic ice.
 Dr. Sander Halvorson and his assistant Adam Finch recruit American paleontologist Kate Lloyd to investigate.
 Together with pilots Sam Carter, Derek Jameson, and crewman Griggs, they fly to Thule Station and meet station chief Edvard Wolner, along with his team of Juliette, Karl, Jonas, Olav, Henrik, Colin, Peder, Lars, and Lars' dog.

 The body, encased in a block of ice, is transported to Thule Station.
 While the team celebrates their historic find, Jameson witnesses the Thing burst from the ice block.
 The team splits up to search for the alien and find Lars' dog dead.
 The alien drags Henrik into itself, spattering blood on Olav.
 The group kills the alien by igniting spilled fuel beneath it.
 An autopsy reveals that the alien's cells were copying Henrik's.
 Olav falls ill.

 As Carter, Jameson, and Griggs are taking off in the helicopter to take Olav to a medical facility, Griggs transforms into a Thing and attacks Olav, causing the helicopter to crash in the mountains.
 Kate discovers dental fillings in a bloodied shower and alerts the team that the alien can assimilate and imitate its victims to hide among them.
 Edvard orders the team to drive to the closest base; however, Juliette and Kate want to prevent anyone from leaving.
 After going with Kate to get the keys to the vehicles, Juliette transforms and attempts to kill her.
 Kate escapes and the Juliette-Thing kills Karl.
 Lars kills the Juliette-Thing with a flamethrower and the team resolves to quarantine themselves until the threat is eliminated.